mixer/developers/src/reference/interactive/protocol/protocol.rst

 updateParticipants |Server Method|
 ''''''''''''''''''''''''''''''''''

 Bulk-updates participants objects.
 Each participant in the array MUST contain the participant ID to update, along with zero or more properties which should be updated.
-The objects MUST contain the current ``etag`` the client thinks that each participant is tagged with.
-The server will respond with a list of updated participants and their new etags.
+The server will respond with a list of updated participants.

 The patch SHALL either be applied for all participants and properties or fail; in no case will the server apply only a subset of the updates.
 If a participant is listed who is not connected to the integration, the update to that participant will be ignored.